kavia-common/BankApp-179898/README.md

 </toolchains>
 ```

-Make sure `JAVA_21_HOME` points at a real JDK 21 install.
-Maven’s Toolchains plugin (configured in `pom.xml`) will then pick this JDK for compilation.
+Make sure `JAVA_21_HOME` points at a real JDK 21 install when using the `java21` / `with-toolchain`
+profile combination.
+Maven’s Toolchains plugin (configured in `pom.xml`) will then pick this JDK for
+compilation.

-If your environment does **not** honor project-local toolchains for some reason, you can also configure a global `${user.home}/.m2/toolchains.xml` with equivalent content.
+If your environment does **not** honor project-local toolchains for some reason, you can also configure
+a global `${user.home}/.m2/toolchains.xml` with equivalent content.

 ### 3. Useful build commands

-Quick compile (no tests):
+Quick compile (no tests, default Java 17 path):

 ```bash
 ./mvnw -q -DskipTests clean compile